ibm-cloud-docs/openwhisk/prep.md

    ```
    {: screen}

-12. Copy and paste the URL into your browser to see the generated jointplot.
+12. Copy and paste the URL into your browser to see the generated joint plot.
 Refresh the page to invoke the action and generate a new plot.

 You can use this method of building custom Docker images to install large dependencies rather than packaging them with your app.
 {: tip}